-- Abdominal Tuck: For this you need to look at your dog from the side and appreciate that just behind the ribs the abdomen should go up at and angle.
+- Abdominal Tuck: For this, you need to look at your dog from the side and appreciate that just behind the ribs the abdomen should go up at an angle.
 If you look at your dog and behind the ribs is straight or flat without a rise then there is too much weight.

 #2 I am going to ask you The Pooping Question:

-Now, don’t go crazy here criticizing me on this generalization, but in general dogs who are considered ideal body weight, just like people who are ideal body weight, should poop once a day.
-Two poops is maybe ok but three times is way, way too much, unless your dog has some GI disease process in place.
+Now, don’t go crazy here criticizing me on this generalization, but in general, dogs who are considered ideal body weight, just like people who are ideal body weight, should poop once a day.
+Two poops are maybe ok but three times is way, way too much unless your dog has some GI disease process in place.
 Remember poop is waste, therefore simply put, if you’re eating more than your body needs to function then your body is going to get rid of this excess i.e. poop.

 #3 I am going to Get You to Admit There Is a Problem: